rash-sh/rash/rash_book/src/overview.md

 # Overview

-Rash is a declarative shell scripting tool oriented to build containers entrypoints.
+Rash is a declarative shell scripting tool oriented to build container entrypoints.
 `rash` syntax is inspired by [Ansible](https://www.ansible.com/).

 ## Quickstart